Jack and the Beanstalk

 SIMON: You could tell me about him while we sort the milk out?

 DAME TROT: I suppose that could work.
 This is what we’ll do.
-I’ll tell you the story of how we met & you read out the names of the customers from that little book as we go.
+I’ll tell you the story of how we met and you read out the names of the customers from that little book as we go.
 Every time you call a name I’ll put that person’s milk bottle into the milk crate.

 SIMON: Sounds like a ‘crate’ idea!